The holiday season in Chicago is always an exciting time. With countless events across multiple neighborhoods, there are so many ways to celebrate.

 How can I get to and from the festival?

 You can take a car or ride share, but keep in mind that there may be traffic and limited parking.
 If you’re driving to the festival, note that North Michigan Avenue closes to traffic between Oak Street and Wacker Drive as early as 3:30 p.m. on Saturday.
+The DuSable Bridge will close as early as 3 p.m. on Saturday.

 You can also take the CTA Red Line train to the festivities.
-The Grand and Lake stops are both close to the festival and the parade route, and the Chicago stop is just a few blocks from the parade.
+The Grand and Lake stops are both near the festival and the parade route, and the Chicago stop is just a few blocks from the parade.
 There are also several CTA bus lines that can get you close to the action.
 Keep in mind that buses routes are also affected by road closures.